StardustDL/schemdule/README.md

 # prompter.useBroadcaster().useConsole().useMessageBox(True)
 ```

-The built timetable is like the following one.
+The built timetable is like the following one from the results of the command `schemdule run schema.py --preview`.

 ```
 🕡 06:30:00 - 🕗 08:00:00 🔔 Get up